 Long drives, gusty winds, jumping in puddles and enjoying savouries, can be anybody’s longing desire, to enjoy the monsoon.
 However, our body is more vulnerable to infections, during the monsoons.
-Water borne diseases like diarrhoea, food poisoning and viral infections like common cold, cough and allergies, can ruin your day and spoil the fun.
+Water-borne diseases like diarrhoea, food poisoning and viral infections like the common cold, cough and allergies, can ruin your day and spoil the fun.
 Not only that, the monsoons, also bring with them the desire to have hot pakoras and samosas, with cups and cups of hot tea.
 While that can satisfy cravings, it can play havoc with the digestive system.
-Taking quick fix pills and home remedies further aggravate health.
+Taking quick-fix pills and home remedies further aggravates health.

 Boost your immunity with this interesting monsoon diet and reduce the risk of falling sick.

 1. Power up on nutrients and antioxidants – Fruits like cherries, plums, papaya, jamun and pomegranate, are rich in nutrients and antioxidants.
 Full of fibre, vitamins and minerals, like potassium and iron, these fruits help to boost immunity and keep us healthy and fit.
 Just make sure, that they are washed thoroughly.

 2. Say Yes to nuts and seeds – A handful of nuts can provide you, with healthy fats, vitamins and minerals, which not only improve our physical health but also boost mental health.